xdmushui/partner-center-sdk/develop/get-invoiceline-items.md

 To get the line items for the specified invoice, first retrieve the invoice object.
 To begin, call the [**ById**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.invoices.iinvoicecollection.byid) method to get an interface to invoice operations for the specified invoice.
 Then call the [**Get**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.invoices.iinvoice.get) or [**GetAsync**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.invoices.iinvoice.getasync) method to retrieve the invoice object.
 The invoice object contains all of the information for the specified invoice.

 Next, use the invoice object's [**InvoiceDetails**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.models.invoices.invoice.invoicedetails) property to get access to a collection of [**InvoiceDetail**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.models.invoices.invoicedetail) objects, each of which contains a [**BillingProvider**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.models.invoices.invoicedetail.billingprovider) and an [**InvoiceLineItemType**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.models.invoices.invoicedetail.invoicelineitemtype).
-The BillingProvider identifies the source of the invoice detail information (e.g. Office, Azure), and the InvoiceLineItemType specifies the type (e.g. UsageLineItem).
+The BillingProvider identifies the source of the invoice detail information (e.g. Office, Azure, OneTime), and the InvoiceLineItemType specifies the type (e.g. BillingLineItem).

 The example code that follows uses a foreach loop to process the InvoiceDetails collection.
 A separate collection of line items is retrieved for each InvoiceDetail instance.